Europe's central bank backs larger-than-expected rate hike

 Those bond-market borrowing rates are now rising again, especially for more indebted eurozone countries such as Italy.
 Premier Mario Draghi's resignation has brought back bad memories of Europe's debt crisis a decade ago.
 There are fears that the former ECB president, who has pushed policies meant to keep debt manageable and boost growth in Europe's third-largest economy, won't be around to help stop the eurozone from plunging again into crisis.

-Lagarde is expected to unveil at least some aspects of a new financial backstop that would combat unjustified government borrowing rates fed by market speculation.
+Lagarde said the bank approved a new financial backstop that would combat unjustified government borrowing rates fed by market speculation and "safeguard the smooth transmission of our monetary policy stance throughout the euro area."
 That, however, would likely not cover higher borrowing costs that result from unwise government decisions.

 The hassle is unique to the ECB because it oversees 19 countries that are in different financial shape but use one currency.